Skip to main content

 The main CI/CD integration points are as follows:

-Even in an environment without CI/CD, the same process can be operated based on a manual checklist.
-When you introduce CI/CD later, you can simply automate manual steps sequentially.
+Even in an environment without CI/CD, you can run the same process based on a manual checklist.
+When you introduce CI/CD later, you can simply automate the manual steps one at a time.

 3. Self-study

-The process requires significant customization to fit the company's environment.
-You proceed by talking to the agent.
+The process requires significant customization to fit your company's environment.
+You proceed by talking with the agent.

-Before running the agent, if you organize your company's situation in advance by answering the four questions below, the conversation can proceed quickly.
-It's going on.
+Before running the agent, organizing your company's situation in advance by answering the questions below will let the conversation move quickly.

 cd agents/04-process-designer